mdavindarinaldy/mdavindarinaldy/README.md

 - 💻 I'm currently learning **JavaScript**, **Node.js**, **HTML**, and **CSS**
 - 📚 I’m passionate about becoming a skilled and competent programmer
-- 🌱 I enjoy exploring how things work, love building small projects to improve my skills, love to learning from the others in the developer community
+- 🌱 I enjoy exploring how things work, love building small projects to improve my skills, love to learn from the others in the developer community
 - 🎯 My goal is to keep growing, slow but sure, one line of code at a time!